Gun Dog Group

 Well angulated to match forequarters.

-HIND LEGS - Strongly muscled.
+Strongly muscled.
 Hock joint lean and well defined.
 Rear pastern short and strong.

 Oval in shape with deep, hard pads and tightly knit toes.
 Both front and rear feet point straight ahead.